-The government has also increased its value-added tax ratios, causing discontentment amongst Vladimir Putin’s political opponents.
+The government has also increased its value-added tax ratios, causing discontent amongst Vladimir Putin’s political opponents.
 Worse is the increase in the pension age, which has negatively affected the popularity of the president.
 The Russian Ministry of Finance has, however, said that these stringent moves would help to quadruple the kitty size of the NWF to $216.1 billion.
 The kitty then will be worth close to 12% of the country’s GDP by 2021.

 It is therefore expected that Russia will fall short of Vladimir Putin’s desire to see his country listed amongst the top five economies of the world by 2024.
-The central bank of Russia is so focused on growing its reserves so much so that it will borrow economic development funds rather than use monies saved in the NWF.
+The central bank of Russia is so focused on growing its reserves that it will borrow economic development funds rather than use monies saved in the NWF.
 Consequently, there are fewer funds available for investments.

-Despite the loss of revenue, Russia is more focused than ever in reducing its exposure to American influence.
+Despite the loss of revenue, Russia more focused than ever in reducing its exposure to American influence.
 Elvira Nabiullina, a Russian Governor, says that Russia is playing the long game, saying, “We aren’t currency speculators, we’re not trying to make short-term money from fluctuating exchange rates.”
-Despite the loss of revenue from reduced dollar holdings, Russia still made a hefty return from local Chinese bonds.
+Despite the loss of revenue from reduced dollar holdings, Russia has still made a hefty return from local Chinese bonds.

 Its increasing gold holdings also offset its losses.
 Data shows that Russian gold holdings rose by over 40% to a $100 billion worth of reserves in the last year.
 Gold now has taken up the largest share of Russian holdings, the highest it has been since 2000.
 In its export dealings with the rest of the EU, Russia has also increasingly used the Euro in trade.
 Data shows that over 42% of its export trade with the European Union, India, and China were paid in Euros.

-Besides promoting globalization and boosting foreign aid, China is also “internationalizing” its native currency for its center stage approach.
+Besides promoting globalization and boosting foreign aid, China is also “internationalizing” its native currency for its center-stage approach.
 China has been buying and storing gold to boost its currency at unprecedented rates.
 As an illustration, in 2016, the Yuan was adopted in the IMF’s Special Drawing Right basket of currencies.
 Consequently, the levels of Yuan foreign exchange reserves have been rising steadily from a low of 1 percent in 2017.

 The German Bundesbank, for instance, adopted the Yuan in its reserves.
 The central bank of France and the European Central Bank are also holding Yuan reserves.
 Russia, however, is the largest Yuan reserve holder to date.
 However, as an increasing number of central banks hold more Yuan, the greenback’s value will begin to suffer.